 Companion Book Four: is a tangential narrative entitled "Tales of the Gioruzhak Wars" and will feature previously unheard of, or mentioned characters caught in the bloody circumstances of the fourth book in the series.

 The fifth companion is a parrallel to the "Polychronicon" in that it will present other "archival" material, but in this case mainly ancient documents.
-The collection features a Sistrilian religious ode known as the Laghkon and is titled "The Laghkon & Other Antiquities.
+The collection features a Sistrilian religious ode known as the Laghkon and is titled "The Laghkon and Other Antiquities.

-The final companion is pure cream for the most ardent readers and completists.
+The sixth and final companion is pure cream for the most ardent readers and completists.
 "A Maisatic Lexicon and Primer" will lead the most dedicated through a dialectical disection of the languages and dialects found in the reality of the world of the Forest Kingdom and it's neighbors.